Jay-Fred31/huddle_landingPage/README.md

 ### What I learned

-I picked this project because I wanted to try my hands on creating a reponsive website.
-I learnt that it is always better to start from little add-ons like colors, typograpghy before moving on to the functionality of the webpage.
+I picked this project because I wanted to try my hands at creating a responsive website.
+I learned that it is always better to start with little add-ons like colors, and typography before moving on to the functionality of the webpage.

-This style helped me to work through the needs of the webpage without overwheming my stylesheet with too much complicated things at the beginning stage of my design while achieving a fully responsive design.
+This style helped me to work through the needs of the webpage without overwhelming my stylesheet with too much-complicated things at the beginning stage of my design while achieving a fully responsive design.

 ### Continued development